prtkmishra/ML_5G_PoC/README.md

 # ML_5G_PoC
-This repo is created to work on ML and 5G PoC
+This repo is created with intention to work on ML and 5G PoC Currently in process of creating a framework